Labic-ICMC-USP/LLM4TAB/README.md

-# LLM4TAB - LLM-Finetuning for Structured Transactional Data
+# LLM4TAB - LLM-Finetuning for Structured Data

 This project explores the use of Large Language Models (LLMs) for classification and prediction tasks involving transactional data originally presented in structured table format (attribute-value pairs).